SheCodesAustralia/workshopcontent/content/html_and_css_intro/html_attributes/_index.md

 # HTML Attributes

-So far we've included all of our content within opening and closing HTML tags, but what do we do if we have a self-closing HTML element?
+Until now we've included all of our content within opening and closing HTML tags, but what do we do if we have a self-closing HTML element?
 There aren't tags for us to put the content between, so how can we give the browser information about our content?

 ![](images/tag.png)